all that is left in a World without God

 that there is an end called satisfaction instead of an endlessly

 recursive vanishing point.

-this City of Man — sadly, not even among many of our priests, and, sad to
+this City of Man — sadly, not even among many of our priests, and,

-say, even fewer among our bishops.
+more tragically still, even fewer among our bishops.
 To what, then,

 shall we strive to attain in this increasingly lonely place we call

 life without Christ?
-What vision are we presented, and to what end are we called?
+What vision are we presented, and to what end

-explained the obvious.
-Rational persuasion, logical coherence, even
+ago, explained the obvious.
+Rational persuasion, logical coherence,

 to Christ, and therefore to the Church.
 One thing only is capable